 The test plant, designed to demonstrate a new technology for converting paper-grade pulp into more sustainable textile fibres (with certain business-sensitive details currently a closely guarded secret), will be located next to Metsä Group’s bioproduct mill in Äänekoski, Finland, and is due to begin operations in late 2019.

 “With regards to this new test plant,” says von Weymarn, “assuming we are able to deliver the results we desire for it, I think it is most likely that a possible future full-scale factory would be integrated to a Metsä Fibre factory and it would be using as raw material the pulp made by Metsä Fibre.”

 TESTING, TESTING, ONE, TWO, THREE

 The new test plant, budgeted at EUR 40 million, a sum that includes both the construction and operational costs, is designed to produce 40 kilograms of next-gen fibre per hour.
-The plant is being built only to provide proof-of-concept that the new technology developed for the production of wood-based textile fibres will work from a technical and financial feasibility perspective.
+The plant is being built only to provide proof-of-concept that the new technology developed for the production of wood-based, sustainable textile fibres will work from a technical and financial feasibility perspective.
 Delivery of proof-of-concept at the test plant is a prerequisite for investing in a large-scale commercial production in the future.

 Adds von Weymarn, “The proof-of-concept goes further.
 In addition to technical and financial aspects, we also hope to demonstrate a positive market reaction.
 Here the role of Itochu Corporation is vital.
 Although a drop-in product, it is still new and it will come with a new brand promise.
 In other words, what do the customer’s think about it, what are they willing to pay for it?”